-- A firm's controller aiding and abetting the firm's regulatory violations by failing to notify the CFTC promptly upon detecting a shortfall in certain customer accounts, and ordering a subordinate to transfer money from the firm's own account to its customer segregated account; and[16] - A broker aiding and abetting unlawful disclosures of customer information by soliciting exchange employees for the information, and providing them with information needed to identify the data that he sought.[17]
+- a subordinate to transfer money from the firm's own account to its customer segregated account. - A broker aiding and abetting unlawful disclosures of customer information by soliciting exchange employees for the information, and providing them with information needed to identify the data that he sought.

-Even in the absence of a direct or special relationship, the CFTC has often cited specific facts - such as direct communication between the primary violator and the aider and abettor - to demonstrate that the two parties acted in a coordinated manner.
-For instance, the CFTC has found aiding and abetting violations where traders at different banks allegedly coordinated to manipulate benchmark rates and other financial instruments, frequently pointing to specific communications between them, such as messages in private chat rooms, to support the agency's findings.[18]
+Even in the absence of a direct or special relationship, the CFTC has often cited specific facts-such as direct communication between the primary violator and the aider and abettor-to demonstrate that the two parties acted in a coordinated manner.
+For instance, the CFTC has found aiding and abetting violations where traders at different banks allegedly coordinated to manipulate benchmark rates and other financial instruments, frequently pointing to specific communications between them, such as messages in private chat rooms, to support the agency's findings.